-Staff recommends approval of the proposed project with six (6) special conditions regarding (1) project monitoring and responsibilities, (2) timing and duration, (3) feasibility study updates, (4) assumption of risk, (5) required approvals, and (6) limitations on construction activities.
+Staff recommends approval of the proposed development with eight (8) special conditions regarding (1) Timing of Construction, (2) Operational Responsibilities, (3) Sensitive Species Monitoring, (4) Assumption of risk, Waiver of Liability, and Indemnity Agreement, (5) Permit Expiration, (6) Limitations on Construction Activities, (7) Feasibility Study Updates, and (8) Required Approvals.

-The applicant proposes to construct and maintain an approximately 1,500 ft. long, 10-12 ft. high sand berm at Carpinteria City Beach during the winter storm season.
+The applicant is proposing to construct an approximately 1,440 ft. long, approximately 12 ft. high sand berm at Carpinteria City Beach during the winter storm season.
 The berm is intended to protect existing beachfront development (including private residential development as well as public parking facilities and restroom facilities) on the project site from damage from wave action during the winter storm season.
-The berm is to be constructed each year prior to the winter storm season, maintained during the winter, and removed each spring.
+Where existing beachfront development is in danger from erosion as in the subject case, soft solutions such as beach berms generally have fewer significant environmental impacts than revetments, seawalls, or other similar structures.
+However, disturbance from construction, maintenance, and demolition of the berm on an annual basis could still result in potential adverse effects to the sensitive resources on site.
+Additionally, the proposed berm could have potential impacts to public access.